mfranzon/pytorch-in-public/CODE_OF_CONDUCT.md

-# Code of Conduct - mojo is awesome
+# Code of Conduct - Pytorch in public

 ## Our Pledge